-The Rebild Bakker Hiking Trail
+Rebild Bakker and Gravlev Valley - Hiking

-”Rebild Bakker Ruten” (Danish) was consecrated the 2nd of June, 2018.
-The new hiking trail in Rebild National Park and Rold Forest, has created new standards for hiking experiences in Denmark and has gained local and national recognition, for its beauty.
+The Rebild Bakker hiking trail was inaugurated on the 2nd of June, 2018.
+The new hiking trail goes through Rebild National Park and Rold Forest.
+The trail has created new standards for hiking experiences in Denmark and has gained local and national recognition for its beauty.

-With its 10,8 km trail, it is the first hiking trail in Denmark to achieve the certificate of “quality” by the “Danish Hiking association” and the certificate of “Premium hiking trail” by the “Deutsches Wanderinstitut”.
-The German association has established Europe’s most recognized and strictest quality-system for hiking trails – only the very best hikes are granted the price og “Premium hiking trail”.
+The 10,8 km trail is the first hiking trail in Denmark to achieve the quality certificate by the Danish Hiking association and the certificate of “Premium hiking trail” by the “Deutsches Wanderinstitut”.
+The German association has established Europe’s most recognized and strictest quality-system for hiking trails – only the very best hikes are granted the title of “Premium hiking trail”.